chaolabcanada/AI_Path_Scripts/batch_ome_to_tiff/README.md

 ======
 **With the script open on FIJI-ImageJ, Change the directory path on lines 17 and 18 of the script:**

-* Line 17: change the directory to point towards the batch file.
+* **Line 17**: change the directory to point towards the batch file.
 E.g. `path/to/bioformats2raw-0.4.1-SNAPSHOT/bin/bioformats2raw.bat`

-* Line 18:  change the directory to point towards the batch file.
+* **Line 18**:  change the directory to point towards the batch file.
 E.g. `path/to/raw2ometiff-0.3.0/bin/raw2ometiff.bat`

 Make sure to change all backslashes into forward slashes.